How Much Is Pet Insurance?

-Pet insurance offers a way to help pay for that care — whether it’s a routine checkup or an emergency.
+Pet insurance offers a way to help pay for the care of your beloved animal — whether it’s a routine checkup or an emergency.
 However, just like health insurance for humans, choosing the right pet insurance policy can be complicated.

 There’s a wide range of coverage options and policy costs to consider.
 And pet insurance may not be the right fit for every pet owner.
 Here’s what to know.